styled-components/styled-components-website/sections/advanced/style-objects.md

 );
 ```

-a styled-component can reference it's sibling(s) by component.
+a style object can reference its sibling(s) by component.

 _child selector (>), adjacent sibling selector (+) and general sibling selector (~) work in the same way_